 7. Deathly Hallows

-Can I start with a later book if I’ve already seen the movies?
+Can I start with a later book if I already know the movies?